c0d3x-software/react-away/docs/slides/academic/academic.md

 **CHARACTERISTICS**

 - micro-services advantages in frontends
-- break monoliths into micro-frontends
+- break monoliths into microfrontends
 - small, independent and interoperative
 - by page route or page slice